-Outcome Timeline Sharing of expertise and knowledge with appropriate agencies Continuous and the general public Applications prepared Continuous Improve research, collection, management, and integration of Continuous safety data Monitoring of air quality conformity designation As Needed Providing safety data for use in HSIP applications As Needed Support efforts to expand the use of electric public On-going transportation vehicles, including through public private partnerships and collaboration with other Michigan agencies.
+Outcome Timeline Sharing of expertise and knowledge with appropriate agencies Continuous and the public Answer agencies' questions about transportation funding Continuous options and assist with the application processes.
+Improve research, collection, management, and integration of Continuous safety data.
+Assist local agencies with grant identification, grant As Needed application writing, and submittal.
+Mange the CMAQ program by holding meeting to make As Needed amendments and program additional funding Providing safety data for use in HSIP applications As Needed Support local agencies by providing technical assistance on As Needed projects supported by federal infrastructure discretionary grants Support efforts to expand the use of electric public On-going transportation vehicles, including through public private partnerships and collaboration with other Michigan agencies.